surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * build-linux now works with ARM
   * Fix VSTGUI issue with linux and mouse motion dropping modifiers
   * Add several libraries which were not explicitly linked on linux
-  * Allow the tarball to build and collect version info in the absence of a git checkout
+  * Allow the tarball and code to build and collect version info in the absence of a git checkout
   * Parallel, Debug, and mult-generator CMake builds all work on all platforms
   * Enumerate linux library dependencies on all items (xcb-keypress, etc)
+  * Implement proper unicode filename support across synth
+  * Make our CMake file more modular for various library and test inclusion
+  * Replace CriticalSection with `std::mutex`
+  * A far more complete implementation of `std::filesystem` for systems which don't have it (macOS < 10.15 basically)